From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we delve into backdoor attacks in diffusion models (DMs), challenging existing assumptions and introducing a more realistic attack setup.
-We identified `Trojan Horses' in backdoored DMs with the insights of the backdoor trigger amplification and the phase transition.
-Our `Castle Walls' insights highlighted the defensive potential of DMs when used in backdoor detection and anti-backdoor image classifiers.
-Furthermore, we unveiled a connection between backdoor attacks and data replication in DMs.
-Overall, our findings emphasize the dual nature of backdoor attacks in DMs.
-In the future, it would be interesting to gain a deeper understanding of the relationship between data replication and backdoor attacks.
-Exploring whether proactive backdoor injection can assist in reverse engineering the replicated training data points could be a valuable avenue of research.
+In this paper, we studied data poisoning in diffusion models (DMs), challenging existing assumptions and introducing a more realistic attack setup.
+We identified `Trojan Horses' in poisoned DMs with the insights of the trigger amplification and the phase transition.
+Our `Castle Walls' insights highlighted the defensive potential of DMs when used in data poisoning detection and robust image classification against attacks.
+Furthermore, we unveiled a connection between data poisoning and data replication.
+Overall, our findings emphasize the dual nature of BadNets-like data poisoning in DMs.
+We summarize the limitations and broader impacts of our work in Appendix~\ref{appendix: limitations} and Appendix~\ref{impact_statements}.